sthaid/proj_telescope/README.md

 * track enable/disable - enable the telescope to track the center of the sky-az-el pane
 * arrow keys - when uncalibrated these keys position the telescope; when calibrated these keys provide fine adjustment of the telescope position of up to 1 degree
+* shutdown ctlr - issues shutdown command on the ctlr

 ### Stepper-Motor-Interface Program (ctlr)